SimoneGasperini/biolearn/README.md

 * hypothesis

 This `Python` version guarantees a good integration with the other common Machine Learning tools provided by `scikit-learn` package.
-In this way you can use the `biolearn` algorithm as an equivalent alternative in other pipelines.
+In this way you can use the `biolearn` as an equivalent alternative in other pipelines.
 Like other Machine Learning algorithms also the `biolearn` ones depend on many hyper-parameters, which have to be tuned according to the given problem.